yyerf/guilds-uic/src/clubs/gdsc-uic.md

 ---
-name: Google Developer Student Clubs of UIC
+name: Google Developer Groups On Campus (GDGOC)
 org_type: non-academic
 description:
   full: Google-supported community developer club focusing on providing an environment for students to build solutions for their respective communities through Google technologies.